Exploring your aesthetic options?

 Who Is a Good Candidate for Rhinoplasty

 You don’t need to check every box below.
-Surgeons individualize the plan—cosmetic, functional, or combined septorhinoplasty—and tailor techniques to your anatomy (tip cartilage, dorsum, septum, and valves).
+Surgeons individualize the plan, cosmetic, functional, or combined septorhinoplasty, and tailor techniques to your anatomy (tip cartilage, dorsum, septum, and valves).

-• Anatomy and concerns surgery can address
+• Anatomy and concerns that surgery can address

 • Dorsal hump; wide or asymmetric bridge; under-projected or over-projected tip; bulbous or droopy tip; hanging columella; nostril asymmetry; crooked nose after injury.